CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 Note the syntax requires the *destination* device address first and then the *source* device address or hostname.

 This example shows a trace from 10.10.10.1 (source, leaf01) to 10.10.10.63 (destination, border01) on the underlay in pretty output.
-It first identifies the addresses for the source and destination devices using `netq show ip addresses` then runs the trace.
+You could have used *leaf01* as the source instead of its IP address.
+The example first identifies the addresses for the source and destination devices using `netq show ip addresses` then runs the trace.

 ```
 cumulus@switch:~$ netq border01 show ip addresses